Fetterman discusses effects of stroke on daily life in new interview

 He said having the stroke made him more empathetic to the types of challenges that Americans face every day.

-Fetterman’s stroke gained a more prominent spotlight in the race after one of Oz’s aides mocked him for having it in August.
+Fetterman’s stroke gained a more prominent spotlight in the race after one of Oz’s aides mocked him over it in August.

 “If John Fetterman had ever eaten a vegetable in his life, then maybe he wouldn’t have had a major stroke and wouldn’t be in the position of having to lie about it constantly,” said Oz’s senior communications adviser, Rachel Tripp.